Saint-Gobain Initiatives Foundation

 The Foundation finances work and contributes technical expertise for the projects nominated by, and supported by, the Group’s employees and retirees.

-So far, 69 projects in 19 countries have been supported by the Foundation and sponsored by 80 employees.
+So far, 95 projects have been supported by the Foundation and sponsored by more than 100 employees.
 The Foundation’s budget is 1 million euros a year.

 For more information, download the Foundation’s presentation brochure